espruino/Espruino/README_BuildProcess.md

 * `ESPR_NO_PROMISES` - Don't include promise-handling functions
 * `ESPR_NO_PRETOKENISE` - Don't include code to pretokenise functions marked with `"ram"` - code pretokenised in the IDE can still be executed
 * `ESPR_NO_PASSWORD` - Disable password protection on the console (E.setPassword/E.lockConsole)

+These are used for NRF52:

+* `-DI2C_SLAVE -DTWIS_ENABLED=1 -DTWIS0_ENABLED=1` - enables I2C slave support
+* `ESPR_DCDC_ENABLE=1` - On NRF52 use the built-in DCDC converter (requires external hardware)
+* `ESPR_DCDC_HV_ENABLE=1` - On NRF52840 use the built-in high-voltage (REG0) DCDC converter (requires external hardware)
+* `ESPR_REGOUT0_1_8V=1` - On NRF52830/40 set the REG0 VCC voltage to 1.8v (the default is 3.3v)
+* `ESPR_LSE_ENABLE` - On NRF52 use an external 32kHz Low Speed External crystal on D0/D1
+* `ESPR_BLUETOOTH_ANCS` - Enable Apple ANCS(notification), AMS and CTS support
+* `ESPR_HAS_BOOTLOADER_UF2` - nRF5x: Allow entering UF2 bootloader mode by calling E.rebootToDFU()
+* `ESPR_BLE_PRIVATE_ADDRESS_SUPPORT` - NRF52: Enable support for using a random private BLE address, that automatically changes at a set interval.
+See the `privacy` option that can be passed to `NRF.setSecurity()`.

+These are used for ESP32:

+* `ESP_STACK_SIZE=25000` - the stack size allocated for the Espruino task
+* `ESP_HEAP_SIZE=40000` - how much free heap to leave (ESP32 builds change the amount of variables depending on free RAM, but leave enough heap eg for HTTPS)
+* `ESPR_USE_USB_SERIAL_JTAG` - On ESP32 This supports the case where the USB connector on the board is wired directly to the D+ and D- pins.
+If the board uses a USB-to-UART converter, do not use the define so the UART console is used.
+This is introduced to fix issue #2609 and replaces the previous method using the `USB_CDC` identifier.

+These are used for STM32:

+* `ESPR_RTC_INITIALISE_TICKS` - STM32: how many systicks do we wait for the LSE to initialise.
+Usually 2s, so the default of 10 is fine for 84Mhz.
+Higher clocks need higher values here
+* `ESPR_RTC_ALWAYS_TRY_LSE` - STM32: If we boot and RTC is initialised but using LSI, try again at starting LSE
+* `ESPR_DELAY_MULTIPLIER` - STM32: At boot Espruino works out how many iterations are needed to produce a set time period of delay.
+You can hard-code this for a faster boot
+* `ESPR_MIN_WFI_TIME_MS` - STM32: default 0.1ms, but if set, Espruino won't enter __WFI sleep unless the next setInterval is more than this number of milliseconds away
+* `ESPR_LCD_MANUAL_BACKLIGHT` - STM32/FSMC: Don't turn the backlight on and leave code to do this manually

 ### chip